NabeelHimaz/RISCV/README.md

      - If we predicted Taken but shouldn't have: Redirect to `PC + 4`.
      - If we predicted Not Taken but should have: Redirect to the calculated Branch Target.
    - The BTB entry is updated with the new target and the counter is adjusted.

-# M-Extension (Hardware Multiplier)

-## Overview

-We extended the base RV32I instruction set to support the **M-Extension**, specifically the `MUL` instruction, enabling native integer multiplication.

-## Implementation

-- **Control Unit Update:** We modified the main decoder to recognize the M-extension opcode and distinguish it from standard R-type instructions using bit 25 (`funct7[0]`).
-- **ALU Modification:** We added a dedicated multiplication logic block within the ALU.
-When the new `MUL` control code (`4'b1010`) is received, the ALU performs a 32-bit multiplication of `srcA` and `srcB`.
-- **Pipeline Integration:** The multiplication operation fits within the existing Execute stage timing, requiring no structural changes to the pipeline stages or hazard unit.

 # Appendix
 ### A. Design Philosophy & Decisions